← Back to Blog

 The most effective approach is to block TikTok automatically at bedtime so the decision is never in your hands.

 SunBreak lets you do exactly this.
-Set your bedtime, select TikTok (and any other distracting apps) to block, and they are automatically restricted when bedtime hits.
+Set your bedtime, select TikTok (and any other distracting apps) to block, and they lock automatically with no bypass button.
 Your apps unlock at sunrise based on your actual location — so you still have TikTok during the day.
 You are not deleting it.
 You are putting it on a timer.

 Enable Grayscale Mode at Night